What Should You Expect as a New Trainee Electrician?

 Anyone who’s ever started a new job for which they didn’t have any previous experience knows how nerve-wracking the lead up to your first day can feel.
 The same is true for anyone who gets a job as an electrician trainee.
 You may have already passed your electrician apprenticeship class, or be simultaneously enrolled in a long-term course, but it’s a different thing altogether when a paycheck is involved.

 Maybe you’ve worked on a construction site as a general laborer, or maybe you’ve only ever worked behind a cash register until now.
-So, what should you expect when you walk onto the jobsite as a trainee electrician?
+Everyone takes their own path to becoming an electrician.
+No matter how you get there, walking on the job site as a new trainee electrician can come with many unknowns.

-Starting out, expect to be doing more grunt work and less electrical work, but you will get the opportunity to prove yourself.
+Expect to do more grunt work and less electrical work at first.
+This will give you the opportunity to prove yourself.

 When you walk onto a worksite on your very first day with your clean hard hat and shiny new tools, everyone is going to know that you’re a newbie.
 Ideally you will have been provided with a phone number, or at least the name of who you’re supposed to report to when you arrive.
-Once you’ve gotten that sorted out, you’ll be shown around the site—where the porta-potties are, the best places to park, etc. Everyone will be eager to help you hit the ground running.
-There’s always a lot of work to be done on a job site, and you’re a welcome pair of hands.
+Once you’ve gotten that sorted out, you’ll be shown around the site and given the tour—where the porta-potties are, the best places to park, etc. Everyone will be eager to help you hit the ground running.
+Really, it’s true!
+In general, trade workers are a welcoming bunch.
+There’s always a lot of work to be done on a job site and you’re a welcome pair of hands.

 Once you’ve been shown around, odds are that someone’s going to walk up to you with a shovel, show you a pile of dirt, and ask you to get to work.
+You’ll be set loose to dig your first trench.
 If you’re lucky, you might be asked to run electrical cable—lots and lots of electrical cable.

 - Don’t be late.
 There are few things you can do that will get you on the bad side of a foreman more quickly than showing up late.

 - Follow all safety rules.
-Being unsafe—especially when you’ve been told how to work safely—is a quick and easy way to get fired.
+Failure to follow rules is an easy way to get fired.

 - Anticipate the needs of your boss and coworkers.
 If you can make their jobs easier, without them having to ask, you’ll earn their respect.

-- Don’t play with your phone on the job.
+- Don’t play with your phone while working.

-- You’re never finished.
-If you get done with a task, ask what to next.
+- If you get done with a task, ask what to do next.
 Don’t get caught leaning on your shovel.

 - Clean up after yourself.
 Don’t build a reputation for being a slob.